ME-ICA/tedana/docs/faq.rst

 across a broader range of multi-echo fMRI data.
 If users are having trouble with PCA component estimation failing on a dataset, we recommend using RobustICA;
-we also invite user feedback on its behaviour and efficacy.
+and we invite users to send us feedback on its behavior and efficacy.

 .. _MAPCA: https://github.com/ME-ICA/mapca